gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 has reached the PROTECTION PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the CRYPTO chunk Handler will receive plain Control chunks from the SCTP chunk Handler and ENCRYPT chunks from the Protection Engine.
-Plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.
+In such case, the CRYPTO chunk Handler will receive plain Control chunks from the SCTP chunk Handler and CRYPTO chunks from the Protection Engine.
+Plain Control chunks and CRYPTO chunks CANNOT be bundled within the same SCTP packet.

 When the association state machine (see {{sctp-Crypto-state-diagram}})